 If you are in a place where there are other safety hazards (potholes, cliffs, traffic, rivers with crocodiles, …) be sure someone is with you and watching your back while you photograph.

 Safety is more important than getting the shot.
-If it's a dangerous shot, just buy the postcard.
+If it's dangerous to take a photo, just buy the postcard.

 Guidebooks mark you as a tourist.
-A good practice that I use is to photocopy pages from my guidebook before I leave home.
+My travel safety tip is to photocopy pages from my guidebook I'll need before I leave home.
 Then I throw them away once I don’t need them anymore.